September 1, 2019

 The Supplier shall have the right to mention the Customer’s name and broadly describe the Services provided to potential, existing customers and investors, as an illustration of the Supplier’ experience.

 The Supplier’s failure to enforce any provision of this Agreement shall not in any way be construed as a waiver of any such provision or prevent the Supplier thereafter from enforcing each and every other provision of this Agreement.

 Customers of Blueprint Genetics Oy: to the extent that personal data provided by the Customer to the Supplier is subject to the General Data Protection Regulation, the Data Processing Annex annexed to this Agreement shall apply.

 This Agreement shall be governed by the laws of Finland, excluding the application of its conflict of laws rules and principles which would require the application of the laws of any other jurisdiction.
 All disputes arising out of this Agreement or the Services shall be resolved in the district court of Helsinki, Finland.

 DATA PROCESSING ANNEX

-This annex (the “Annex”) forms an integral part of the General Terms (the “Agreement”) dated May 25, 2018 and concluded by and between Supplier and Customer.
+This annex (the “Annex”) forms an integral part of Blueprint Genetics’ General Terms (the “Agreement”) dated September 1, 2019.
 To the extent there are any conflicts or discrepancies between terms of Agreement and terms of this Annex, terms of this Annex shall take precedence.